 Shared ACRs

-In order for SSO to work, the sites must have the same ACR in their requests and configuration.
-So for example if the user logs in with html-form in the first site, and the second site requires a social login, SSO will not occur.
+SSO only occurs if two applications have the same ACR in their requests and configuration.
+For example, if the user logs in with a username and password on the first site, and the second site requires a social login, SSO will not occur.

 There must exist an authenticated session (SSO session) for SSO to work.
-This might perhaps sound like pointing out the obvious, but there is a bit more to it, since the SSO session also must match the parameters provided in the client request.
+This might sound like pointing out the obvious, but there is a bit more to it, since the SSO session must also match the parameters provided in the client request.

-The duration of the session is normally configured in the authentication profile (by authenticator) in Curity, but the client can also specify in the request a desired freshness using the max_age
+The duration of the session is normally configured in the identity server, but the client can also specify in the request a desired freshness using the max_age

-The clients (in our example, each site) sends the requests for authorization and provides the Curity Identity Server with the parameters and required information, and then makes use of the returned ID token.
+The clients (in our example, each site) send the requests for authorization and provide the identity server with the parameters and required information.
+Afterwards, they make use of the returned ID token.

 The Request Parameters for SSO